EDUCBA Logo

 Conclusion

 In conclusion, both AutoCAD vs Microstation tools provide features that classify them as advanced drafting tools.
-CAD designers can use these tools to draw and design both 2D and 3D Designs, independent of their complexity.
+CAD designers can use these tools to draw and design 2D and 3D Designs, independent of their complexity.
 (Prakoso, 2011)

 Recommended Articles